Nostalgia consumption: In younger generations

-Younger generations have faced disruptions in education, job markets, and cost of living, leading them to seek solace in pre-social media eras.
+Starting in the 2000s onwards, younger generations have faced disruptions in education, job markets, cost of living, and quality of life, leading them to seek solace in earlier eras.
 People are increasingly seeking comfort and escape by looking back to the past, especially after the challenges of recent years.
 Gen Z (born between 1997 and 2006) is the most nostalgic generation, with 15% preferring to think about the past.
 Millennials (born between 1981 and 1996) closely follow, with 14% sharing this preference.